DTJF/fb_prussdrv/ReadMe.md

 http://www.freebasic.net/forum/viewtopic.php?f=5&t=23355 for details
 and installtion instructions.

-Then you can add the fb_prussdrv extension by executing those commands (in package root directory)
+Then you can download and extract this package to your Beaglebone and add the fb_prussdrv extension by executing those commands (in package root directory)

 ~~~{.sh}
 sudo su